Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 KW performed poorly compared to \approach, identifying an average of {\KWRAvg} related sentences with an average precision value of {\KWPAvg}. \approach outperformed KW by 0.277 ({\FITIFAvg} vs {\KWFAvg}) in terms of F$_1$-score.
-Although keyword search is a common activity for regulator agents, many false positives can be returned due to the similarity of sentences in the same financial document.
-Moreover, since the writing styles and the number of related sentences can be different for financial documents from different investment companies, regulator agents may not enumerate all keywords for every related sentence, leading to a low recall value.
-On the contrary, \approach could leverage these (possibly incomplete) keyword lists to improve its accuracy in identifying information types.
+Although keyword search is a common activity for regulator agents, many false positives can be returned due to the case that sentences related to different information types share a common vocabulary.
+Moreover, since the writing styles and the number of related sentences can differ across financial documents from different investment companies, regulator agents may not enumerate all keywords for every related sentence, leading to a low recall value.
+In contrast, \approach could leverage these (possibly incomplete) keyword lists to improve its accuracy in identifying information types.

-When answering this RQ, it is important to remark that in the context of (financial) document compliance checking, it is desirable to use identification algorithms that yield a high precision value.
-As discussed at the end of section~\ref{sec:candidates}, after performing candidate sentence identification, the top 200 candidate sentences cover about 90\% of the related sentences.
-Despite this high recall value, the remaining 200 sentences are more difficult to distinguish; users have to carefully read these sentences (or the associated paragraphs) to find related sentences.
-With an average precision above 80\%, \approach can help users efficiently locate the correct position of related sentences.